chriswinnen/crc-blog/additional_learnings/LEAKED_SECRETS.md

 Once you've revoked your secret, it cannot be used anymore.
 Nonetheless, exposing secrets in your version control looks unprofessional and might raise concerns (even when they are expired).
 That's why you should consider **rewriting your git history**.

-> [!CAUTION]
-> Rewriting Git history is a powerful operation that fundamentally alters the project's commit log, leading to **disrupted workflows for collaborators who will need to re-clone or force update their repositories, and potential data loss if not executed carefully.** It can also complicate auditing and make it harder to trace the true lineage of changes, as commit hashes will change.

 I recently ~~wanted~~ had to rewrite my git history because I had hardcoded (_bad..._) and pushed (_worse..._) the `api_token` of my CloudFlare terraform provider configuration in my `providers.tf`.

 I used `git-filter-repo`[^5] for that purpose.
 Here are the steps I took to replace `api_token = "abcd-1234-efgh-56789"` with `api_token = "REMOVED_FROM_GIT_HISTORY"` in all commits of the `providers.tf` file in the entire git history.